dougeby/IntuneDocs/intune-user-help/what-info-can-your-company-see-when-you-enroll-your-device-in-intune.md

 -  Phone number: for **Corporate**-owned devices, your full phone number can be seen.
 For **Personal**-owned devices, just the last four digits of your phone number are visible to your company.
 You can see the **Ownership Type** for each individual device  by opening that device's **Device Details** page.
 -  Location: your company can never see your device's location, except if you have an iOS device that is supervised and has gotten lost.
 [How do I know?](https://go.microsoft.com/fwlink/?linkid=853816)
-- App inventory: if your company uses Mobile Threat Defense, they will be able to view what apps are on your device.
+- App inventory: if your company uses Mobile Threat Defense, they will be able to view what more details about the apps that are on your device.
 Find out more about [Mobile Threat Defense](you-are-prompted-to-install-mtd-ios.md).